 Green crabs are found in shallow intertidal and subtidal habitat, mostly in protected bays, making Seadrift and Bolinas Lagoons and ideal location.
-In fact, Seadrift Lagoon, a manmade lagoon tidally linked to Bolinas Lagoon, has held the highest density of green crabs along the entire west coast with numbers reaching over 300,000!
-What's worse is that Seadrift Lagoon is poised to be a source for green crab larvae dispersal to Bolinas Lagoon and possibly the open ocean.
-By removing green crabs at Seadrift Lagoon we hope to improve native species diversity while reducing the threat of dispersal to other bays and estuaries.
+Seadrift Lagoon, a manmade lagoon tidally linked to Bolinas Lagoon, has held the highest density of green crabs along the entire west coast with numbers reaching over 300,000!
+By removing green crabs at Seadrift Lagoon we improve native species diversity and reduce the threat of dispersal to Bolinas Lagoon.

-Since 2009, researchers from the Smithsonian Environmental Research Center, UC Davis, and Portland State University have been working with volunteers to remove these crabs.
-Each summer, from June - September, project managers implement four week-long removal events.
-During each removal week 90 baited traps are released into Seadrift Lagoon, and after 24 hours, their contents are recorded.
-The process is repeated four times for each removal week and with the help of volunteers, allows the removal of thousands of crabs each week!
-After removal the green crabs are bagged, frozen, and sent to local farms for use as fertilizer.
-The crabs provide a great source of calcium and nitrogen nutrients to the soil, making this a truly community based surf to turf project!
+Since 2009, GFA and researchers from the Smithsonian Environmental Research Center, UC Davis, and Portland State University have been working with volunteers to remove these crabs.
+Each summer project managers implement four week-long removal events, dispersing 90 crab traps each day and recording data (size, sex, physical characteristics) for every crab.
+Thanks to volunteers, we are able to remove thousands of crabs from Seadrift Lagoon every summer.
+After removal, all crabs are donated to local farms for use as fertilizer.
+The crabs provide a great source of calcium and nitrogen nutrients to the soil, making this a truly surf-to-turf project!